 Types of Cat Litter Tray

 Now we’ve looked at the pros and cons of different types of cat litter, it’s time to decide what type of litter tray you’re going to put it in!
 Of course, you may not want a litter tray at all – most people actually prefer an enclosed box.
 Things tend to be less messy that way.
+That being said, scientific study has demonstrated that some cats prefer uncovered trays to covered ones, so it’s important to keep an open mind when it comes to options.
 Let’s break them down for you.

 1. Basic Litter Tray